nicinabox/superslides/README.md

 # Superslides 0.1

+__Not yet production ready.
+See Known Bugs.__

-Superslides is a full screen slider for jQuery heavily influenced by Nathan Searles' SlidesJS.
+Superslides is a full screen slider for jQuery heavily influenced by Nathan Searles' [SlidesJS](https://github.com/nathansearles/slides/).
 It's designed to be as flexible as possible, while maintaining a reasonable code base and good browser compatibility.

 # Usage

-`$('#slides').superslides(options_hash)`
+Basic usage is as follows.
+See options below for things you can change.

+    $('#slides').superslides(options_hash)

+View the public folder for a complete example.

 # Options

-Currently, Superslides has a few configurable options: auto play with a delay, slide transition speed, and slide easing (jQueryUI or the jQuery easing plugin required).
+Currently, Superslides has a few configurable options: auto play with a delay, slide transition speed, and slide easing ([jQueryUI](http://jqueryui.com/) or the [jQuery easing plugin](http://gsgd.co.uk/sandbox/jquery/easing/) required).

 Listed as `option: default_value`